jakewalsh90/Terraform-Azure/Azure-KeyVault-with-Secret/README.md

 4. Creates a Password using the random_password resource.
 5. Stores the generated Password inside the generated Key Vault.

 The Secret can then be used as the administrator password for VMs created in Terraform.
 The password value can be accessed via the Key Vault.
+When creating a VM using this code, reference the password as below:

+  admin_password      = azurerm_key_vault_secret.vmpassword.value